willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 Note that the base KlipperScreen is fully up-to-date (and I will continue to pull updates) with changes in the original but also includes extra menu functionality that can be used in the creation of your custom menus.
 See the generated ercf_klipperscreen.conf for clues!

 ## Request
-Remember that this is current a Beta release.
-I need/want your help in finding corner cases, bugs or ideas for improvement.
-I can offer limited help on the Discord channels but I would prefer if you submit an issue report via github so I can manage them.
+Remember that this is v1.0, no doubt there are cornmer cases that I haven't considered and I'd like your feedback.
+I can offer limited help on the Discord channels so would prefer if you submit an issue report via github so I can manage them.
 This project and Happy Hare itself have taken a lot of time.
 I have a lot more planned so I need your help in organizing my work.

 Also, some folks have asked about making a donation to cover the cost of the all the coffee I'm drinking.
 I'm not doing this for any financial reward but it you feel inclined a donation to PayPal https://www.paypal.me/moggieuk will certainly be spent making your life with ERCF more enjoyable.